Kidney Disease Drugs: Treatments and Risks

 3 minute read

 Many medications can cause kidney disease, including antibiotics, blood pressure medications, and non-steroidal anti-inflammatory drugs (NSAIDs).
 The kidneys play a crucial role in filtering waste from the blood and regulating fluid balance.
 However, certain drugs can put extra strain on the kidneys, leading to kidney damage or worsening existing kidney disease.
-Explore which medications can exacerbate kidney disease, and which drugs can help treat the condition.
+Peruse which medications can exacerbate kidney disease, and which drugs can help treat the condition.

 Medications That Can Cause Kidney Disease